 If you are planning to use equity release to fund your retirement but would like the option to build your equity back up, a number of plans are available from specialist lenders.

-We have experts on hand to walk you through the process of how equity release works, discuss alternative financing options for retirement, repayment methods (always optional) and the impact equity release can have on your future finances.
+We have experts on hand to walk you through the process of how equity release works, and discuss alternative financing options for retirement, repayment methods (always optional) and the impact equity release can have on your future finances.

 The only requirement for all equity release companies is that you’re a homeowner, or approaching the end of your mortgage term, and over the age of 55.
 Some of the lenders we work with have upper age restrictions; however, there are retirement mortgages available for homeowners over 90 years old.

+They can be used to pay for absolutely anything!
 The only stipulation there will be is that if you have an existing mortgage in place, any equity released from your home must be used to repay the existing mortgage.

 The rest of the money you can spend as you wish for example to: